byterubpay/byterub-site/_posts/2016-05-08-overview-and-logs-for-the-dev-meeting-held-on-2016-05-08.md

 **\<dEBRUYNE>** Btw fluffypony, will the performance branch be used for a new point release?
 **\<fluffypony>** dEBRUYNE: yes
 **\<dEBRUYNE>** All right
-**\<dEBRUYNE>** Btw, if moneromooo and smooth show up later tonight and have a chat about 0MQ we could just add that to the dev logs
+**\<dEBRUYNE>** Btw, if byterubmooo and smooth show up later tonight and have a chat about 0MQ we could just add that to the dev logs
 **\<fluffypony>** ok
 **\<bigreddmachine>** q: for the next point release... will it include arm7 binaries?
 0.9.4 does not
 **\<fluffypony>** it should